shelleywong/CSCI211-Course-Materials/CURE-E/qft.md

 The skill of question asking is far too rarely deliberately taught in school.
 The Question Formulation Technique (QFT) provides a simple yet powerful way to teach students how to formulate, work with, and use their own questions.<br>

 You will need to develop a question that your CURE-E Final Project will set out to answer.
-This semester, you may focus on either of the following:
+This semester, you will focus on:

 * **Historical weather data**: [publicly available historical weather data](https://www.ncdc.noaa.gov/cdo-web/datasets) for Chico, CA or surrounding communities.
 This data is provided by the National Oceanic and Atmospheric Administration (NOAA).
 We can search for and request data using their [Climate Data Online Search](https://www.ncei.noaa.gov/cdo-web/search) tool.
-* **Alternative fuels data**: [publicly available data related to alternative fuels and advanced vehicles](https://afdc.energy.gov/data_download/).
-This data is provided by the U.S. Department of Energy.
-For more information on each of the data fields, you can refer to this guide on [Data Included in the Alternative Fuel Stations Download](https://afdc.energy.gov/data_download/alt_fuel_stations_format).

 ## Attitude